ajacquey/contspy/CONTRIBUTING.md

-# pyfoobar contributing guidelines
+# contspy contributing guidelines

-The pyfoobar community appreciates your contributions via issues and pull requests.
-Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the pyfoobar project, including issues and pull requests.
+The contspy community appreciates your contributions via issues and pull requests.
+Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the contspy project, including issues and pull requests.

 When submitting pull requests, please follow the style guidelines of